The future of small short term loans is changing.

 Now, traditional credit scoring is getting considered an outdated method.

-As well as using Yodlee.
-And other similar services to access real-time bank balance and transaction information.
+As well as using Yodlee or AccountScore technologies and other similar services to access real-time bank balance and transaction information.
 Lenders are starting to turn to new credit scoring solutions.

 The average consumer is becoming easier to track.
 Where transactions once took place in physical locations.
 People are now purchasing products and paying their bills online.